• Home

 How to make this oatmeal chocolate chip cookie recipe

-This recipe requires a few vegan and gluten free baking tricks that will make these cookies absolutely perfect.
-We’re using a flax egg to add an extra chewiness, and oat flour to keep everything light and fluffy but still gluten free.
-Both steps take just a few adjustments to help make this the perfect gluten free oatmeal chocolate chip cookie.
+This recipe requires a few vegan and gluten-free baking tricks that will make these cookies absolutely perfect.
+We’re using a flax egg to add extra chewiness, and oat flour to keep everything light and fluffy but still gluten-free.
+Both steps take just a few adjustments to help make this the perfect gluten-free oatmeal chocolate chip cookie.

 Here’s how to bring it all together:

-1. First make a flax egg by whisking together the flax meal and the 5 tbsp of water.
+1. First, make a flax egg by whisking together the flax meal and the 5 tablespoons of water.
 Let this sit for 5 minutes.

 3. In a separate bowl, whisk together the wet ingredients, including the flax egg.
 This mixture should end up looking very gelatinous.